Content Fragments

 Assets HTTP API (REST)

-For external systems that need to create or read fragments without Java:
+For external systems that need to create or read fragments without Java.
+See the Content Fragments Support in the Assets HTTP API reference (AEMaaCS):

 # Read a fragment